Custom Music Software Development — Live Streaming, Online Jamming & Audio Tools

 Input: professional microphones, musical instruments, and amplifiers

-For sound input, connect a guitar or other electronic instruments directly to the video conference.
-Alternatively, connect the instrument to an amplifier to boost the signal and then plug the amplifier into the conference.
-Monitor the input’s signal level in real time.
+For sound input, connect a guitar, keyboard, or other electronic instruments directly to the video conference via audio interface.
+Alternatively, connect the instrument to an amplifier and then route the signal into the conference.
+A real-time input signal level monitor ensures optimal gain staging.
+We built this instrument connectivity for iMind.com, supporting MIDI controllers, electric guitars, and synthesizers.

 Audio session settings interface showing Scarlett Focusrite input with volume gain indicators, Build-In Speaker output, and a proceed button.